 Kumar Sangakkara as a Captain

-In February 2009, just before the Sri Lanka’s tour to Pakistan for Two Test series, Mahela Jayawardena announced that he intended to retire from the captaincy of the Sri Lankan team prior to the ICC World T20.
+In February 2009, just before Sri Lanka’s tour to Pakistan for Two Test series, Mahela Jayawardena announced that he intended to retire from the captaincy of the Sri Lankan team prior to the ICC World T20.
 Mahela’s surprise announcement was soon followed by the undisputed appointment of the Sanga as the new captain for Sri Lanka in all forms of games.
 Murali was selected and appointed as Kumar’s deputy.
 Kumar quickly set for the captaincy as it was expected, due to the solid building foundation laid by the Mahela, with his own instinct and charismatic style, Mahela led Sri Lankan team to the finals of the ICC World T20, held in England.

-Kumar was the first active player to be invited and asked to deliver the lecture in the 11 th MCC Spirit Cricket Cowdrey Lecture, Kumar left a full house at Lord’s spellbound during a brilliant speech of 62 minutes, which was about the unique spirit of the Sri Lanka’s cricket.
+Kumar was the first active player to be invited and asked to deliver the lecture in the 11 the MCC Spirit Cricket Cowdrey Lecture, Kumar left a full house at Lord’s spellbound during a brilliant speech of 62 minutes, which was about the unique spirit of Sri Lanka’s cricket.
 Kumar’s brilliant speech received a standing ovation at the end of his lecture.

 Kumar Sangakkara personal Life

 Kumar married with Yehali in May 2003, and they have been happily married ever since and they built their family home in Thalawatagoda which is in Colombo’s suburbs.
 On 29 th June 2009, Yehali gave birth to twins just after Kumar’s return from the T20 finals, a son called Kavith Kshema Peiris Sangakkara and daughter’s name Swyree Kaavya Peiris Sangakkara.
-After becoming father a new and exciting chapter of Kumar’s life had begun, he has the responsibility of twins.
+After becoming a father a new and exciting chapter of Kumar’s life had begun, he has the responsibility of twins.

 Kumar’s career in IPL

 Kumar made his debut in the IPL for the side of the Kings XI Punjab, the former Sri Lankan skipper was captured by Deccan Chargers in the 2011 Players Auction.
 2013 season of IPL he played for the new owners of the team from the Deccan under the banner of the Sunrises Hyderabad.
 Despite not providing a great season last year, he has the stuff to come back powerfully and lead his team ahead.
-Kumar said that, the decision not position himself in 2014’s IPL auction was to raise the likelihood of getting a good contract in 2015.
+Kumar said that the decision does not position himself in 2014’s IPL auction was to raise the likelihood of getting a good contract in 2015.

 Kumar Sangakkara Net Worth